-During 2019, the Group employed a total of 4,139 full time or equivalent staff, of which 3,176 were employed in its Irish airport activities (including retail), 935 full time employees who were employed in ARI and 28 employees who were employed in daaI.
+Over the course of the year ended 31 December 2020, the Group employed a total of 3,205 (2019: 4,139) full time or equivalent staff, of which 2,592 (2019: 3,176) were employed in its Irish airport activities (including retail), 588 (2019: 935) full time employees who were employed in ARI and 25 (2019: 28) employees who were employed in daaI.

 The Group operates or participates in pension schemes in respect of the parent company, daa, and its principal subsidiary undertakings.
-These arrangements are more fully described in the Guarantor's 2019 annual report, which contains the audited consolidated financial statements of the Guarantor as at and for the year ended 31 December 2019 which are incorporated by reference herein.
+These arrangements are more fully described in the Guarantor's 2020 annual report, which contains the audited consolidated financial statements of the Guarantor as at and for the year ended 31 December 2020 which are incorporated by reference herein.